-This section explains how to view and analyze statistics relating to inbound endpoints in WSO2 EI using WSO2 Analytics.
+This section explains how to view and analyze statistics relating to inbound endpoints in the ESB profile using WSO2 Analytics.

 Use one of the following methods to view information in this page.